Cynthia M. Johnson, MA

 In addition, advancing age is associated with declining fertility, especially in women.
 Fertility especially declines in women after age 35.
 Men, on the other hand, often remain fertile into their 60s and 70s, although advancing age can be associated with problems with the shape and movement of sperm.

-Assisted reproductive technology: home.
-The Centers for Disease Control website.
+Assisted reproductive technology (ART).
+Centers for Disease Control and Prevention website.
 Available at: